-Raspberry Swirl Cake is a deliciously moist vanilla cake with a ribbon of raspberry filling through the middle and topped with a raspberry flavored glaze.
-It’s perfect for dessert or as a coffee cake for brunch.
+Raspberry Swirl Cake is a deliciously moist cake with a generous ribbon of raspberry through the middle.
+Lightly sweet, it works as a bundt cake dessert or coffee cake.

 - Sour Cream

-I’ve used this Raspberry Filling from Henry & Henry.
+I’ve used this Raspberry Filling from Henry & Henry (aff link).
 It’s delicious and I don’t mind telling you that I could eat it with a spoon because I did, in fact, eat it with a spoon.

 If you’re feeling adventurous, you can make your own raspberry filling.
 Try this Seedless Raspberry Cake Filling from Cake Boss.